 Chiang Mai, Thailand

-While being the second largest city in Thailand, Chiang Mai is not nearly as crowded as Bangkok, so without much ado, you can get familiar with local ancient temples, such as Wat Phra Singh and Wat Chedi Luang, and national parks, including Doi Inthanon, named after the highest mountain in Thailand.
-Thai cuisine needs no introduction, of course: don’t leave without tasting local food specialities like nam phrik noom (roasted green chiles) or khao soi (curried noodle soup).
+While Chiang Mai is the second-largest city in Thailand, it is not nearly as crowded as Bangkok, so without much ado, you can get familiar with local ancient temples, such as Wat Phra Singh and Wat Chedi Luang, and national parks, including Doi Inthanon, named after the highest mountain in Thailand.
+Thai cuisine needs no introduction, of course: don't leave without tasting local food specialties like nam phrik noom (roasted green chiles) or khao soi (curried noodle soup).

 Longido, Tanzania